mcjojos/shortest-path/README.md

 ## TASK

-Given a package, a network of friends with the shipping `HARD` units, and a friend to which you want to ship a package, write a Java program which always finds the lowest shipping cost possible from you to that friend.
+Given a package, a network of friends with the shipping `HARD` units, and a friend to which you want to ship a package, the application will always find the lowest shipping cost possible from you to that friend.
+For a comprehensive list of program arguments and program modes check further down.

-Your program should have a comprehensive documentation so that it's obvious and intuitive for Allpago to run it.
-Provide unit tests.
-At minimum, you must provide a unit test capable of consuming a `CSV` file with definition of a your friend network and expected results.
+The unit tests are capable of consuming a `CSV` file with definition of your friend network and expected results.
 The format of a file is:
 ```
 SOURCE,TARGET:HARD,TARGET:HARD ...
 @,TARGET,PACKAGE,COST